 It’s very important that your 6-month-old still be placed in their own sleep space on their back with no toys or blankets.
 Daytime supervised cuddles and the beginning of learning how to “care for” their stuffed buddies can start now, though!
 Look for loveys, stuffed animals, or plush dolls that feature a silky texture on the ears or elsewhere, and even better if their nose or toes is bumpy.
 A variety of textures is great for sensory awareness and the silkiness especially is comforting.

-We love the Baby Gund puppy shown, any Carters brand plush, and the variety of sweet Baby Starters dolls, featuring various skin tones and fun textures for Baby’s hands to explore.
+We love the Baby Gund puppy shown, and the variety of sweet Baby Starters dolls, featuring various skin tones and fun textures for Baby’s hands to explore.
 Another great stuffed animal for your 6-month-old is SNOObear, which doubles as an on-the-go sound machine!

 Learning Cube Toys for Little Hands